Jthora/Universal-Symbology-CheatSheet/README.md

 - **Email:** Alternatively, you can report issues via email at [Maintainer's Email Address] with the subject line "Bug Report: Universal Symbology CheatSheet."

 We appreciate your help in making the CheatSheet as accurate and useful as possible.

-## Further Inquiries
-For any additional questions, suggestions, or collaboration opportunities, please direct your inquiries to:

-- **Email:** [Maintainer's Email Address]
-- **GitHub Discussions:** Join the conversation and ask questions in the GitHub Discussions section of the project repository.
-- **Social Media:** Follow the project on [Social Media Platform] for updates and announcements.

-We are always open to feedback and eager to hear from users and collaborators.
-Whether you’re curious about the symbology, interested in contributing, or looking to use it in your own projects, we’re here to assist.

-# 9. Appendix

-## Supplementary Information
-This section provides additional information that complements the main content of the Universal Symbology CheatSheet.
-The supplementary information includes deeper insights, references, and extended explanations to enhance your understanding and application of the symbology.

-### Additional Information That Supports the Content of the CheatSheet
-- **Extended Examples:** In-depth examples and case studies demonstrating the application of complex symbol combinations in various contexts.
-- **Research References:** A list of academic papers, articles, and books that inspired or informed the development of the Universal Symbology system.
-- **Tools and Resources:** Links to tools, software, and other resources that can help users create, modify, and apply Universal Symbology in their own work.
-- **Frequently Asked Questions (FAQ):** Answers to common questions about the symbology, its usage, and best practices.

-## Glossary
-To ensure clarity and understanding, this glossary defines key terms used throughout the CheatSheet.
-Familiarizing yourself with these terms will help you navigate the symbology more effectively.

-### Definitions of Key Terms Used in the CheatSheet
-- **Universal Symbology:** A standardized set of visual symbols designed to represent fundamental concepts across various fields.
-- **Basic Symbols:** The foundational symbols in the Universal Symbology system, each representing a single, essential idea.
-- **Complex Symbols:** Combinations of basic symbols that convey more intricate concepts or relationships.
-- **Defensive Publication:** A strategy of publicly disclosing an invention or idea to prevent others from patenting it.
-- **GPL-3.0 License:** The GNU General Public License version 3.0, an open-source license that ensures the freedom to use, modify, and distribute software or documentation.
-- **Public Domain:** A status where a work is free for public use, without any restrictions or ownership claims.

-*Note: Add additional terms and definitions as necessary to cover all key concepts used in the CheatSheet.*